A brief overview of mission operations at ESA.

 We operate satellites from ESOC, ESA's European Space Operations Centre, in Darmstadt, Germany.
 We also operate the Proba-series of missions from ESEC, ESA's European space Security and Education Centre, at Redu in Belgium.

 We represent dozens of nationalities from across Europe and around the world, and comprise specialists from a wide variety of scientific, engineering and managerial disciplines.

 We work as a single team to plan, build and manage ground segments for ESA missions, and then we operate spacecraft from our control rooms using a sophisticated and standardised array of mission control hardware and software.
 We also provide a range of expert services to customers both inside ESA and at other organisations.

 Missions in operation

 We operate spacecraft orbiting near Earth, at the Sun-Earth Lagrange points or voyaging deep in our Solar System.
-Missions can comprise a single spacecraft or, like Swarm and Cluster, multiple satellites operated in tight coordination to boost scientific value.
+Missions can comprise a single spacecraft, Mars Express, or, like Swarm and Cluster, multiple satellites operated in tight coordination to boost scientific value.
 Access Current and future missions for a detailed list.

 Missions in preparation